ClaytonRitter/ClaytonRitter.github.io/attic.markdown

 ---

 YOU ARE IN THE ATTIC!!!!!!!!

-its actually kinda empty in here rn. youre a bit early, but thats alright, make yourself at home!
+its actually kinda empty in here...

 [BORING ASF LETS GO BACK DOWN ALL THE STAIRS]({% link index.markdown %})